 What low-maintenance outdoor plants naturally thrive in our area and don’t require extensive horticulture skills to grow?

 To answer this, we caught up Jonah Nelson of Family Tree Nursery, and he shared his top choices for resilient Midwest flowers.
 Additionally, RYAN’s Heather Markway explained best practices on incorporating these plant varieties into your low-maintenance landscaping plan.

 1. Begonias.
 Dragon-wing begonias come in red and pink varieties, and Jonah says they are very vigorous and robust.
 “You can put them anywhere, and I know you will be successful,” he says.

 Jonah says they seem to be made for Kansas City and can even bloom into November.

 RYAN Pro Tip.
 “Dragon-wing begonias are some of the toughest plants,” Heather says.
 “They are wonderful in containers and can even be used in the landscape border to add a punch of color through the entire summer.

 2. Scaevola.
 Sometimes called fan flowers, they love the sun and heat and produce non-stop blooms.
 Additionally, they cascade if you used them in containers, or they work well as borders in a ground planting along a mulch bed.

 3. Trailing Vinca.
 These flowers grow flat and low to the ground and grow like a carpet.
-They don’t stop blooming, have a great color palate and spread extensively.
+They don’t stop blooming, have a great color palette and spread extensively.

 RYAN Pro Tip.
 “Scaevola and trailing vinca can be used in containers as the ‘spiller’ component of a design,” Heather says.
 “They hang over the side and add dimension to the planting.
 They also work well planted in the ground at the front of a landscape bed.
 Both flowers thrive in summer’s heat.”